SeLite/SeLite.github.io/SelBlocksGlobal.md

 @TODO > include links
 @TODO DOC Selenese > ???: CombiningExpressions: Use variable `selenium` in [Core scope] for the same as what `this` keyword is in context of Selenese actions `getEval` (and related), if, while.
 However, in their context `this===selenium`, hence use `selenium` instead of `this`, so that it's the same as in [Core scope].
 (In other scopes, e.g. in an [IDE extension] or a [Javascript code module](JavascriptComplex#javascript-code-modules), load `SeLiteMisc` code module and use `SeLiteMisc.selenium` instead<!--TODO example of loading-->.)
--> So, unless you need a result of a Javascript expression in multiple places in the same Selenese part or the same Selenese function, don't call `storeEval` but use [EnhancedSelenese](EnhancedSelenese) to pass the Javascript expression directly within paired backticks \`...\` (or =\`...\`, if the result can be other than a string).
-This minimises a need to use `storeEval` and auxiliary stored variables.
-That makes Selenese scripts shorter and clearer.
+-> So, unless you need a result of a Javascript expression in multiple places in the same Selenese part or the same Selenese function, don't call `storeEval` but use [EnhancedSelenese](EnhancedSelenese) to pass the Javascript expression directly within pairs `<>...<>` (or `=<>...<>` if the result can be other than a string).
+This minimises use of `storeEval` and auxiliary stored variables.
+That makes Selenese scripts shorter, clearer, more robust and reusable.